-Belize uses the International Narcotics Control Board (INCB)'s information system for pre-export notifications (PEN Online) of controlled chemical substances.
+Grenada uses the International Narcotics Control Board's (INCB) information system for preexport notifications (PEN Online) of controlled chemical substances.

 The country does not use the INCB's Precursor Incident Communication System (PICS).

 Priority Action 3.6: Train relevant drug investigation, control and interdiction personnel and researchers on the identification and handling of precursors and other controlled chemical substances used in the illicit manufacture of drugs.